acheng1757/MacroEnergy-Abbie.jl/docs/src/Manual/assets/blastfurnacebasicoxygenfurnace.md

     - 1 **incoming** `IronOre Edge`, representing the iron ore supply, represented by the IronOreBF subcommodity.  **(Macro distinguishes between two iron ore sub-commodities: IronOreBF, a blast-furnace-grade ore with approximately 65% iron content, and IronOreDR, a higher-purity ore (above ~67% iron) suitable for use in direct-reduction furnaces.)**
     - 1 **incoming** `MetCoal Edge`, representing metallurgical coal supply.
     - 1 **incoming** `ThermalCoal Edge`, representing thermal coal supply.
-    - 1 **incoming** `SteelScrap Edge`, representing merchant steel scrap supply **(Scrap that is externally sourced, in contrast to home scrap, which is generated within the facility.)**..
+    - 1 **incoming** `SteelScrap Edge`, representing merchant steel scrap supply. **(Steel scrap that is externally sourced, in contrast to home scrap, which is generated within the facility.
+It is mainly used to limit overheating from the highly exothermic oxidation reactions in the BOF.)**
-    - 1 **incoming** `NaturalGas Edge`, representing natural gas supply. **(Natural gas can serve as a supplemental reductant to lower coke consumption, or be blended with process off-gases to generate heat and electricity)**
+    - 1 **incoming** `NaturalGas Edge`, representing natural gas supply. **(Natural gas can serve as a supplemental reductant to lower coke consumption, or be blended with process off-gases to generate heat and electricity.)**
     - 1 **outgoing** `CrudeSteel Edge`, representing crude steel production.
     - 1 **outgoing** `Electricity Edge`, representing excess electricity production. **(if CCS is present, the BF-BOF-CCS facility is a net importer and the electricity edge is an incoming edge.)**.
     - 1 **outgoing** `CO2 Edge`, representing the CO2 that is emitted.